-Most resolutions made at the start of the year are all the same -- lose weight, exercise more, and eat healthier -- so I have come up with 19 New Year's resolutions you should try instead of the traditional ones.
-Let me know what you think of these and please feel free to share any unique ones that you’ve come up with.
-There are so many different New Year's resolutions you should try, I'd love to hear some of your suggestions too.
+Most resolutions made at the start of the year are all the same -- lose weight, exercise more, and eat healthier -- so I have come up with 11 New Year's resolutions you should try instead of the traditional ones.
+Plus, it's never too late to make resolutions!
+Just think of January as your free trial month and get started in February on these great new resolution ideas.

 This is one of the easiest New Year's resolutions you should try because it can be done in many different ways.
 You can hold the door open for someone, help carry groceries, offer assistance when you see someone struggling, or even just smile at someone.
 Go out of your way from time to time to show someone how kind the human race can actually be.
 It might take some practice to be able to remember to at least smile at a perfect stranger.
 I live in an area where everyone waves as they drive past someone, whether they know the other person or not.
 It took me about a month to remember to wave back!

 Choose a different neighbor each time.
 The neighbors don’t have to be right next door, either.
 I live out in the country, so people are spread miles apart.
 I like to bake during the holidays and take goodies to the bank, post office, grocery store, the hardware store, and the local gas station.
 These are the only businesses in town.
 Living in a community where houses were closer, it would definitely be a lot easier to bake more often.